conneillys/AI-Project/docs/Proposal.md

         - Depending on the AI Core tech, this can be a genetic algorithm to tune magic values and modifiers in heuristics -->

 The first problem that needs to be tackled is processing, sanitizing, and categorizing the community data sources to create a singular database of all possible actions, buffs, and calculations that exist in the game.
-After this is complete work and be started on the simulator, which will take a starting environment, and allow an agent to preform actions until the craft is complete.
-Only after both of these things can we start in earnest in creating an AI to play the simulated crating game.
+After this is complete, work can be started on the simulator, which will take a starting environment, and allow an agent to perform actions until the craft is complete.
+The data should be done being aggregated and we should have a fair amount of the simulation environment done by November 16.

+After we have finished the simulation environment, we can implement our AI.
+We will develop a genetic algorithm and heuristics to create sequences of actions as genomes, evaluate their fitness, and use mutations and crossover to come up with an acceptable sequence of actions.
+This should be done by November 30.

-Once we have a working AI, we can start preforming test runs compared against other players scores and optimizing to achieve the highest scores possible.
+Once we have a working AI, we can start performing test runs compared against other players' scores and optimizing to achieve the highest scores possible.
+We should have these metrics by December 8.

 ## References